EricMFink/ProfessionalResponsibility/_questions/FairnessQuestions.md

 ### Question 21

 Lawyer represents ABC Corp. in a trade secret dispute.
 ABC is concerned that X, a former employee, is misusing a trade secret.
 Consequently, Lawyer files a motion for a TRO on the day she files the complaint.
-Lawyer attempts to notify X’s lawyer of the TRO proceeding, but to no avail.
+Lawyer attempts to notify X's lawyer of the TRO proceeding, but to no avail.
 Thus, X is not represented at the TRO proceeding.

-- At the TRO proceeding, must Lawyer voluntarily disclose material facts that are adverse to ABC’s motion for a TRO?
+- At the TRO proceeding, must Lawyer voluntarily disclose material facts that are adverse to ABC's motion for a TRO?
-- What if X’s lawyer appears at the TRO proceeding?
+- What if X's lawyer appears at the TRO proceeding?

 ### Question 22